 7A.14.1 NTN cell configuration

-An NB-IoT cell to be used in a Non-Terrestrial Network is an NB-IoT cell that is broadcasting a system block combination 8 or 9 as defined in clause 8.1.4.3.1.1 of TS 36.508 [3], i.e. it shall at least broadcast SystemInformationBlockType31-NB (SIB31-NB).
-In addition to that, the NB-IoT NTN cell shall be configured as "barred" in cellAccessRelatedInfo-r13 IE and as "notBarred" in cellAccessRelatedInfo-NTN-r17 IE of SystemInformationBlockType1-NB.
+An NB-IoT cell to be used in a Non-Terrestrial Network (NTN) test environment is an NB-IoT cell that is broadcasting a system information block combination, defined in TS 36.508 [3] clause 8.1.4.3.1.1, that contains SystemInformationBlockType31-NB (SIB31-NB).
+It is called an NB-IoT NTN cell.

+In addition to that, an NB-IoT NTN cell shall be configured in SIB1-NB as "barred" in cellAccessRelatedInfo-r13 IE and as "notBarred" in cellAccessRelatedInfo-NTN-r17 IE.

+Typically an NTN test case can be executed under one of the following two sub-NTN test environments:

+- the Geosynchronous Orbit (GSO) scenario, or

+- the Non-Geosynchronous Orbit (NGSO) scenario.

-TTCN implementation is responsible for maintaining the system information up-to-date and to ensure that the updated system information is being broadcast in the NB-IoT NTN cell before the timer T317 expires at UE.
+When a GSO scenario is simulated, TTCN implementation is responsible for maintaining the system information up-to-date (including SIB31-NB) and to ensure that the updated system information is being broadcast in the NB-IoT NTN cell before the timer T317 expires at UE.

 7A.14.2 NTN timing considerations